 Pat the salmon fish fillets dry with paper towels to help seasonings adhere and to get a good sear.

-Season both sides of each fillet with salt and pepper, to taste.
+Salt and pepper both sides of each fillet, to taste.

 Step 3: Make the Sauce